q3769/conseq4j/README.md

 This API style bypasses the JDK ExecutorService API and, instead, services the submitted task directly.
-The same execution semantics holds: Tasks submitted with the same sequence key are executed in the same submission order; tasks of different sequence keys are managed to execute in paralell, by a thread pool of configurable size.
+The same execution semantics holds: Tasks submitted with the same sequence key are executed in the same submission order; tasks of different sequence keys are managed to execute in parallel, by a thread pool of configurable size.

 Prefer using this style when you do not require the full-blown syntax and semantic support of a JDK [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).